roboconf/roboconf-dockerfile/readme.md

          roboconf/roboconf-dm:latest
 ```

-Once your container is started, you may have to login to deploy target handlers in the DM.
+Once your container is started, you may have to login to deploy additional artifacts (e.g. target handlers in the DM).

 ```bash
 $ docker exec -it <container_id> /bin/bash